crossplane/upjet/docs/sp-migration/sp-migration.md

 ```

 2. Update deletion policy to `Orphan`:

-P.S: If this field is used in the composition files, we need to have special treatment
+P.S: If this field is used in the managed resources, we need to have special treatment

 ```bash
 kubectl patch $(kubectl get managed -o name) -p '{"spec":{"deletionPolicy":"Orphan"}}' --type=merge
 ```

-3. Generate smaller provider manifests
+3. Generate smaller provider manifests with the script:

 ```bash
 export KUBECONFIG=<path of the Kubeconfig file>